AMoazeni/Offroad-Buggy/README.md

 Compiled '.HEX' file is also provided.

+## How To Program a MicroBit
 1. Connect Microbit to Computer with  USB Cable
-2. Drag and Drop 'Microbit_Car.HEX' onto Microbit Board to program it
+2. Drag and Drop 'Microbit_Car.HEX' onto 'Microbit' which appears as a Flash Drive in 'My Computer' once connected